handsontable/spreadsheet-icons/README.md

 ## Licensing

-This Spreadsheet icon set is a part of Handsontable Pro that is a commercial software distributed by Handsoncode sp. z o. o.
+This "Spreadsheet Icons" is a part of Handsontable Pro that is a commercial software distributed by Handsoncode sp. z o. o.
-By installing, copying, or otherwise using this icon set, you agree to be bound by the terms of its General Software License Terms ("Terms") available in the main directory of the Handsontable Pro software repository.
+By installing, copying, or otherwise using this project, you agree to be bound by the terms of its General Software License Terms ("Terms") available in the main directory of the Handsontable Pro software repository.